PlatinPython/RGBBlocks/README.md

 Blocks in almost all colors you can imagine.

 ## Known Issues:
-- The RGB Concrete Powder Block currently does not behave like a vanilla Concrete Powder Block, as the RGB one does not keep its color when it falls or changes to Concrete
+- The RGB Concrete Powder Block currently does not fall, as it does not keep it's color during/after the fall